itsmenisha/Real-Time-Traffic-Sign-Recognition/README.md

 ```

 * `source` can be an image, folder, or video.
+* there is also a testing data in the germen dataset.
 * Results include bounding boxes and predicted class labels drawn on images.

 ---